DvdBr3o/bangumi-status-card/README.md

 > Encoding the covers into base64 and embeding it into svg is a way, but I'm not with it because it's kind of complicated and performance risky.

 > [!NOTE]
 > github has an aggressive image caching strategy for non-https cdn servers hence status card images may be unable to be updated in time.
-As for `bangumi-status-card.dvdbr3o.top` it has not had have ssl certificate so far, with which the cache problem can be solved.
+As for `bangumi-status-card.dvdbr3o.top` it has not had ssl certificate so far, with which the cache problem can be solved.

 ## How to use